phillipc421/DSAREF/README.md

 ### Arrays
 [Static Arrays vs Dynamic Arrays](https://www.youtube.com/watch?v=PEnFFiQe1pM) - Good explanation of the difference between the two, including their time complexities (big O).
 Note that if you've only used JavaScript, and many other programming languages, **you will not really ever work with static arrays.** The built in array data strucutre in languages like JavaScript are *dynamic arrays*.
 Still important to know the difference and appreicate the benefits of dynamic arrays.

-#### Practice Problems
+#### **Practice Problems**
 [Remove Duplicates from Sorted Array](https://leetcode.com/problems/remove-duplicates-from-sorted-array/) - Static Arrays

 [Remove Element](https://leetcode.com/problems/remove-element/) - Static Arrays

 The above two problems focus on *static arrays*, not dynamic arrays.
 This means the array's size **cannot** be manipulated.
 You will rearrange elements [*in place*](https://en.wikipedia.org/wiki/In-place_algorithm), meaning you cannot create additional space (a new array) in order to solve the problem.

+We can use a technique known as "two pointers" to solve these problems in an efficient manner (linear time, O(n)).
+[Read this article.](https://www.geeksforgeeks.org/two-pointers-technique/)
+"Two pointers" can be used to solve other problems in this document as well.

 [Two Sum](https://leetcode.com/problems/two-sum/) - Array Traversal